amiteshsinghk/BottomNavigationJetpackCompose/README.md

 **Bottom Navigation Bar in Jetpack Compose**

 This GitHub project demonstrates the implementation of a Bottom Navigation Bar in Jetpack Compose, showcasing smooth navigation between screens with a clean and modern design.
-The example includes three screens: Home, Chat, and Settings, with each screen displaying its name when navigated.
+The example includes three screens: Home, Chat, and Settings, with each screen displaying its name when navigated..

 **Features**